Diebbo/assigment-1-computational-geometry/report/main.typ

   caption: "Comparison of performance of the fully parallel merge sort with different number of threads", )<fig:fully-parallel-merge-sort>

-At first glance, we can observe that the performance seems to respect our expectation reaching an order of magnitude of improvement compared to the algorithm.

 #figure(
   image("./BM_StdSort.png", width: 90%),